Table of Contents

 Dosage: As creatine is needed in large doses, you’ll typically get it in powder form, not capsules.
 Some hardcore athletes take up to 30 grams each day, divided into 4-5 doses throughout the day.
 It seems that smaller amounts of creatine supplementation over many years, around three grams per day, will afford you some major benefits.
 (46)

-Are you aware of the benefits of nitric oxide to your body?
+Are you aware of the benefits of nitric oxide in your body?

 If not, let me refresh you.
 High levels of nitric oxide are associated with: